getodk/central-backend/docs/api.md

 **Added**:

-* New `?groupPaths` and `?splitSelectMultiple` options on [CSV export paths](/reference/submissions/submissions/exporting-form-submissions-to-csv) which aim to replicate ODK Briefcase export behavior.
+* New `?groupPaths` and `?splitSelectMultiples` options on [CSV export paths](/reference/submissions/submissions/exporting-form-submissions-to-csv) which aim to replicate ODK Briefcase export behavior.
 One simplifies nested path names and the other breaks select multiple options out into multiple columns.
 * New `?deletedFields` option on [CSV export](/reference/submissions/submissions/exporting-form-submissions-to-csv) which exports all previously known and deleted fields and data on the form.
 * Deleted Forms (either by API `DELETE` or through the web interface) are now placed in a 30 day hold, after which an automated process will permanently delete all data related to the Form.
   * You can see Forms in the 30 day wait by [listing Forms with `?deleted=true`](/reference/forms/forms/list-all-forms).
 You can also see them in the Trash section on the web interface.
   * `POST /projects/…/forms/…/restore` to restore a Form that hasn't yet been permanently purged.
 * Additional metadata field 'formVersion' on [CSV export](/reference/submissions/submissions/exporting-form-submissions-to-csv), [OData feed](/reference/odata-endpoints/odata-form-service/data-document), and [extended Submission Version request](/reference/submissions/submission-versions/listing-versions) which reports the version of the Form the Submission was _originally_ created with.
-* Additional metadata fields `userAgent` and `deviceId` tracked and returned for each [Submission](/reference/submissions/submission-versions/listing-versions).
+* Additional metadata fields `userAgent` and `deviceId` tracked and returned for each [Submission Version](/reference/submissions/submission-versions/listing-versions).
-  * These are collected automatically upon submission through transmitted client metadata information, similar to the existing `deviceId` field returned with Forms.
+  * These are collected automatically upon submission through transmitted client metadata information, similar to the existing `deviceId` field returned with each Submission.

 ### ODK Central v1.3